TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 58/Psalms 58.6.md

 ---

-Break their teeth, O God, in their mouth: Break out the great teeth of the young lions, O Jehovah.
+Break their teeth, God, in their mouth.
+Break out the great teeth of the young lions, Yahweh.